top of page

 Artistic Statement

-MY INTENTION as a playwright is for my work to be the kindling for a transformative, healing light that humanizes women of color.
+MY INTENTION as an artist is for my work to be the kindling for a transformative, healing light that humanizes women of color.

 James Baldwin wrote, "The precise role of the artist…is to illuminate that darkness…to make the world a more human dwelling place."